Cookies ahead

 On fortrabbit, depending on build steps, usually each time you deploy with Git, composer install runs automatically.

 You can extend the concept to have more stages of course (see our multi staging article).
-To add custom rules for a staging environment, like http-auth (see article), create a matching .htaccess_staging file and set the ENVIRONMENT accordingly.
+To add custom rules for a staging environment, like http-auth - see HTTP auth article - create a matching .htaccess_staging file and set the ENVIRONMENT accordingly.

 This also assumes that the root path of your App is web, which is true for Craft CMS.
 In the Composer example above, replace the web with the root path of your project.